AndreVerhoek/AndreVerhoek.github.io/_posts/2020-06-07-game-of-life.md

 3. Dead cells that have 3 neighbours become alive (reproduction)
 4. Otherwise, there is no chance in state.

 Applying that creates some great effects in a random world and is fun to play around with.
-I've created an RShiny tool to play around with different generations and sizes, feel free to have a [look!](https://github.com/AndreVerhoek/game-of-life).
+I've created an RShiny tool to play around with different generations and sizes, feel free to have a [try](https://andreverhoek.shinyapps.io/GameOfLife/) or have a look at the [code](https://github.com/AndreVerhoek/game-of-life)).

 ![Example of Game of Life](https://media.giphy.com/media/Q5RoPWTdBUtyXjasPh/giphy.gif)